gdalmaso96/PepperPotCheck/README.md

 COBRA is missing the moderator and windows.
 Most probable cause of discrepancy.
 Will implement it and rerun fit. --- Done.
 Need last checks with Angela

 !!!
 Found issue in EvaluateChi2: the find("HULK") was not used properly and the axis was not mirrored during Chi2 evaluation.
 Run again while preparing COBRA beamline

+-- 09.02.2023 --
+Found issue in the fit at COBRA center: the 2d interpolation was restricted to an area too small for a good estimate of the normalization.
+This might improve fitting COBRA center